 Bruce not only repulsed English military incursions into Scotland but was also able to take the war to northern England and Ireland, putting England on the defensive.

-Direct English intervention in Scotland began in 1292 when Edward I of England was invited by the Scots to mediate the dispute of Scottish succession.
+Direct English intervention in Scotland began in 1292 when Edward I of England was invited by the Scots to mediate the dispute over Scottish succession.

 Edward had John Balliol installed on the Scottish throne.
 Robert the Bruce and his family also had a claim to the Scottish throne, so they sided with Edward as the latter tried to undermine Balliol’s power in Scotland.

-By 1296, Edward had invaded Scotland, deposed Balliol and installed Englishmen to rule Scotland on his behalf.
-This finally induced Robert the Bruce to join a rebel coalition in 1297, paving the way for him to led Scotland to independence.
+By 1296, Edward had invaded Scotland, deposed Balliol, and installed Englishmen to rule Scotland on his behalf.
+This finally induced Robert the Bruce to join a rebel coalition in 1297, paving the way for him to lead Scotland to independence.

 In 1306, Bruce killed John Comyn.
-This effectively made him the one man with the strongest claim to Scottish throne and enough political allies to mount effective resistance against the English.
+This effectively made him the one man with the strongest claim to the Scottish throne and enough political allies to mount an effective resistance against the English.

 He defeated English allies in Scotland in a number of key confrontations.
 By 1314, Bruce had effective control of most of Scotland and inflicted a decisive defeat on the English at the Battle of Bannockburn the same year.
 This would mark the point where Bruce’s resistance put the English on the defensive.